 And… get this: of all the bizarre things… you can also get chocolate cake in Chomrong!
 And it’s supposed to be really good!

 I think maybe trekking companies should offer trekking packages that pause a little bit in Chomrong.
-Although I’m not even a dessert sort of girl, as a Malaysian I felt as if I let my nation down by finding out about the unexpected food options in Annapurna and yet not sampling any of them!
+As a Malaysian I felt as if I let my food-mad nation down by finding out about the unexpected food options in Annapurna and yet not sampling any of them!

 To be honest, by this time I had fallen into a state of indifference over the matter.
 Certainly the remainder of the trek – an ascent of nearly 2000 metres over the next three days – would be much easier if my muscles had some help tonight.
 But the exhaustion and the damp had become normal, even though it has only been a few days.

 Indeed, just over a week ago, I had found it hard to will myself to embark on this journey.
-And now, Malaysia and my desk job and my urban routines that were so hard to leave already seem like distant memories of a different life.
+Now, Malaysia and my desk job and my urban routines that had been so hard to leave already seem like distant memories of a different life.

-But we finally arrived, at the shop that they call the ‘shopping centre’.
+We finally arrived, at the shop that the locals call the ‘shopping centre’.

 The most successful brands in the world?

 I looked over the choices for confectionery and drinks, chocolate and cookies, things as far apart as instant noodles and toilet paper.
-These were the things demanded by the outsiders, when they are far from home in the remote highlands of Nepal.
-In fact, a few of those items – and I’m talking certain chocolate bars and potato chips – were so much in demand, they are frequently offered right in the food menus of restaurants and guesthouses.
+These must be the things in demand by the outsiders, when they are far from home in the remote highlands of Nepal.
+In fact, a few of those items – and I’m talking specific brands of chocolate bars and potato chips – were so much in demand, they are frequently offered right in the food menus of restaurants and guesthouses.